MannyPhantom/zenith/SUPABASE_SETUP.md

-# Supabase Setup Guide for Zenith SaaS
+# Supabase Setup Guide for Katana SaaS

 This guide will help you set up Supabase as the backend database for the Project Management module.